ayseljafar/ayseljafar.github.io/README.md

-### 5. I’m currently working on a churn detection project for estimating bank customers' supscritptions.
+### 5. I’m working on a churn detection project to estimate bank customers' subscriptions.